briandgomez/Study/Security+/Security Operations.md

 - Certification
     - Destruction of hardware by a third party.
 There is a confirmation that the hardware is destroyed.
-    - Used when a organization does not have time destroy the hardware themselves
+    - Used when a organization does not have time to destroy the hardware themselves

 - Data retention
     - Backup data